Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 ## 🐢 Mock swaps

-If you're going to use the **mock wallet**, then all you need to do is specify an amount to buy or sell into the input next to the button and click on the **buy** or **sell** button.
+If you're going to use the **mock wallet**, then all you need to do is specify an amount to buy or sell in the input next to the button and click on the button next to the input to perform the swap.
 This will generate a mock transaction, which is _not_ sent to the Solana cluster.
 You can still view the order details on the order book component, however the Transaction link to the block explorer will not work.

 ## 🐇 Actual swaps

 Once you've made the necessary changes to `components/protocols/pyth/components/Exchange.tsx` and saved the file, the Next.js development server will hot module reload the page automatically.
 Once the page is reloaded, you can switch the wallet over to **live**.
-Clicking on the "sell" and "buy" buttons will send an order of each type on devnet.
-If you're feeling brave (and if you have actual SOL in your wallet) you might try a swap on mainnet.
+Clicking on the swap buttons will send an order of each type on devnet.
+If you're feeling brave (and if you have actual SOL in your wallet) you might try a swap on mainnet to see how smooth Jupiter can be.

 ---

 # 🏁 Conclusion

 We learned about Associated Token Accounts and SPL tokens like Wrapped SOL.
 We also looked at how to use the Orca and Jupiter SDKs by creating functions for exchanging SPL tokens.
-Using RxJS, we can save a lot of hassle in how we perform the swaps, using a defined "order book" to hold and process the swaps.
+Using RxJS we can save a lot of hassle in how we perform the swaps, using an order book to keep track of and process the swaps.